phackt/slae/README.md

  - Assignment 7 - Custom crypter

 *Each assignment directory will provide an example of command line in order to generate your shellcode*

+You are free to use and/or redistribute without restriction every source code of this repository.